booboo-at-gluga-de/TLS4Developers_Workshop/LETSENCRYPT_MINI_HOWTO.md

       - A subdomain of a DNS domain you own
       - Alternatively some providers offer DNS records for free, e. g. https://freedns.afraid.org/

    * And Let's Encrypt needs to make sure you are 'in control' of the domain before issuing a certificate.
-To proof this you can:
+To proof this you need to fulfill one of the following challenges:
       - Add a given TXT record in DNS for this domain.
         (This usually easily can be done for a domain you own.)
       - Deliver some given content by HTTP (port 80) under this domain.